mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 **Katagiri Roshi:** Sure!
 Even though you die, it’s active.

-**Same person**: Even if there were a nuclear holocaust, there would be activity?
+**Same person:** Even if there were a nuclear holocaust, there would be activity?

 **Katagiri Roshi:** Sure.
 Wherever you may go.
 Our foundation is really active, dynamism.

-**Same person**: So buddha-nature can’t be destroyed.
+**Same person:** So buddha-nature can’t be destroyed.

 **Katagiri Roshi:** No.